 - Brown paper lunch bags, one for each student plus one for you

 - Brown Paper Bag Family Memories: Letter to Families printable

 - Class Family Memory Book: Family Memory Page printable

-- A book about memories (optional).
-I like Wilfrid Gordon McDonald Partridge by Mem Fox.
+- Book about memories (I like to use Wilfrid Gordon McDonald Partridge by Mem Fox)

 - Chart paper